aimfeld/ZendDiCompiler/README.md

 As a bonus, ZendDiCompiler will write a `component-dependency-info.txt` file containing information about which of the scanned components depend on which classes.

-Scanned classes are grouped into components (e.g. the Zend\Mvc\MvcEvent class belongs to the Zend\Mvc component).
+Scanned classes are grouped into components (e.g. the Laminas\Mvc\MvcEvent class belongs to the Laminas\Mvc component).
 For every component, all constructor-injected classes are listed.
 This helps you analyze which components depend on which classes of other components.
 Consider organizing your components into layers.
 Each layer should depend on classes of the same or lower layers only.